Typhoon Mawar updates as Philippines braces for heavy rains from ‘Cyclone Betty

 Guam emerges to find ‘major mess’ from Typhoon Mawar

-Typhoon Mawar, locally known as Betty, was moving westwards across the Pacific Ocean in the direction of the Philippines on Sunday after it wreaked havoc on the US territory of Guam with harsh winds and rain.
+Typhoon Mawar, now known as Betty, is expected to move “generally northwestward” after inching close to the Philippines, the state weather agency has said in its latest update.

+The storm that remained a “super typhoon” for over 60 hours last week is expected to become “slow-moving or almost stationary” from tomorrow or Wednesday, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) said in its 11am local time update today.

-On Sunday night, the centre of Mawar was about 360 miles from the largest and most populous island of the Philippines – Luzon – according to the Philippine meteorological agency.
+On Monday morning, typhoon Mawar was 470km east of the largest and most populous island of the Philippines – Luzon - prompting alerts for heavy rains and wind and some evacuations.

-The storm was moving west at 8 mph with winds reaching 120 mph, the Joint Typhoon Warning Center said.
-The agency is run by the US Navy.

-In the US, the wind speed is comparable to that of a Category 3 hurricane.
+The typhoon was moving at 15kmh towards the northwest, and is expected to avoid a direct landfall with the Southeast Asian nation.

+It currently has maximum sustained winds of 155 kmh near the centre and gusts of up to 190 kmh, considerably down from its intensity last week.

 Typhoon Glenda (Rammasun) 2014